Racism in Europe: Finland

 Reports say that racial hate crime is a recent phenomenon, and that they are on the rise.
 The numbers of reported hate crimes in 2003 and 2004 were 522 and 558, respectively.
-In 2009, they had increased to over 1 000 (including non-racist hate crimes).
+In 2009, they had increased to over 1,000 (including non-racist hate crimes).
 Racial hate crimes have fluctuated from 858 (2009) to 641 (2012) and the typical suspect have been a Finnish-born young man.
 However, over 60% of the targets were reported to have been Finland-born, although those with foreign-born parents were counted as well.
 The most targeted immigrants in 2004 were reported to be of Somali, Kurdish, Russian, Iraqi and Iranian origin.
 One-third of the hate crimes were reportedly aimed at the Kale, and only one in six were members of the native population.

 In European Social Surveys since 2002, Finns have proved to be least racist just after Swedes.
 Earlier Finnish scientific data reveals that attitudes had been improving continuously for a long time.
 Professor of Social Policy and responsible of Finnish ESS, Heikki Ervasti, denies a common thought of increased negative attitudes against immigrants.

 A poll made in late 2011 revealed that the majority of the Finns viewed Finland as a racist country.
 Two thirds considered the country to be fairly racist, 12% recognised a moderate amount of racism, and 2% admitted to be very racist; 35% agreed partly or wholly to the statement "Islam is a threat to Western values and democracy", and 29% agreed more or less to that "people belonging to certain races simply are not suited to live in a modern society".
 One in five thought "it needs to be recognised as a fact that some nations are more intelligent than others", and 11% agreed partly or completely to "people whose appearance and culture differ much from those of the Finns are unpredictable and frightening".

 France

-In 1998 the Council of Europe's European Commission Against Racism and Intolerance (ECRI) made a report stating concern about racist activities in France and accused the French authorities of not doing enough to combat this.
-The report and other groups have expressed concern about organizations like Front National (France).
+In 1998, the Council of Europe's European Commission Against Racism and Intolerance (ECRI) made a report stating concern about racist activities in France and accused the French authorities of not doing enough to combat this.
+The report and other groups have expressed concern about organizations such as Front National (France).
 In a recent Pew Survey, 47% of the French deem immigration from Central and Eastern Europe (mainly from Poland, Slovakia, Bulgaria, Hungary, Serbia and Romania, including Slavic and Romani people) to be a very bad thing.
-Likewise, the majority of French respondents revealed negative views on the immigration of Muslims from Africa and Middle East.
+Likewise, the majority of French respondents revealed negative views on the immigration of Muslims from Africa and the Middle East.
 A small minority showed signs of anti-Semitism.
 Roughly 11% had an unfavorable view of Jews and 8% felt that US policy was most influenced by the Jews.

+According to a report published by the Interior Ministry's Statistics Service (SSMSI), in 2023 hate crimes and offenses motivated by racism, xenophobia, and religion rose by 32% over the previous year 2022.
+The number of racist offenses increased sharply: 1,636 in 2022 to 3,139 in 2023.